 Where sin increased…

 When tragedy strikes, we ask, Where is God?
 When Jerusalem fell, the Israelites asked why God had abandoned them.
-This psalm corrects that view, saying it was the reverse: Israel abandoned God.
+This psalm corrects that view, saying it was just the opposite: Israel abandoned God.

 Attest to YHWH’s unalterable goodness